Cactric/mathshelper/README.md

 # mathshelper
-Simple python script to help solve some maths
+Simple python script to help solve some maths, mainly things that can't so easily be done with just a spreadsheet or a normal/scientific calculator app

 Current features include:
 * A quadratic equation and inequality solver